Kneaded That

 Note: I bake by weight for accuracy.
 Cup measurements are approximate and may vary depending on how you scoop.

-Step 2: Mix & bake: Beat butter + sugar; add eggs, vanilla.
-Alternate dry ingredients with sour cream, then stir in cocoa mixture.
+Step 2: Mix and bake: Cream the butter and sugar, then beat in the eggs, extra yolk, and vanilla.
+Alternate adding the dry ingredients with the sour cream, then stir in the bloomed cocoa mixture.
+Fill the liners ⅔ full and bake 18–22 minutes.
+Cool completely.

-Step 4: Frost & serve: Spread icing onto cooled cupcakes.
+Step 4: Frost and serve: Spread the icing onto the cooled cupcakes.
 If it thickens, add 1 teaspoon hot water to loosen before finishing.

 Weigh your ingredients!
 Using a kitchen scale ensures your measurements are accurate, which is key for getting consistent results in baking.
 It takes the guesswork out of measuring and helps your recipes turn out exactly as intended every time.